tdodd/SudokuSolver/README.md

 + The puzzle displayed to the user is found in `src/app/grid/grid.service.ts`
 + Change the puzzle name in `getGrid()` to `PUZZLES.YOUR_PUZZLE_NAME`

+## Dependencies
+In order to run the project in the browser, you will need
++ Node.js and npm
++ Angular CLI: `npm install -g @angular/cli`

+Before running the development server, be sure to run `npm install` inside the project root directory

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.